Card games in Britain

 The only standard pack in general use is the familiar international pack of 52 cards, with the four French suits spades, hearts, diamonds and clubs, each consisting of Ace, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2.
 Most 52 card pack come with two Jokers, one or both of which are needed for some games.

-Popular games for the full 52 card pack include Brag, Whist (without bidding) and Solo Whist (a simplified descendent of Boston).
+Popular games for the full 52 card pack include Whist (without bidding) and Solo Whist (a simplified descendent of Boston).
 Cribbage is still widely played in its older five card form, especially in pubs and leagues.
-Six card Cribbage is also popular.
+Six card Cribbage is more widely known.
 Cribbage's ancestor Noddy, and its elaborate relative Costly Colours are probably no longer played.

 The international 52 card pack is used in Britain as elsewhere for Bridge, and also for Rummy and occasionally Canasta, which requires multiple packs with jokers.
 There are of course local versions of Crazy Eights (known as Switch or Black Jack and by numerous other names), Oh Hell!, Black Maria (a form of Hearts), Pontoon (the British equivalent of 21 or Blackjack), President (known in Britain as Arsehole) and Shithead.
 Children´s games include War, Pelmanism, Old Maid, Beat your neighbour out of doors (also known as Beggar My Neighbour or Strip Jack Naked), Knockout Whist (also known as Trumps), Snap, Pig and others.

 The old game of All Fours is still played in parts of Yorkshire and Lancashire, and its descendant Don is quite widespread in northern England and in South Wales.
+In the West Midlands, where Don is known as Chase the Nine, a reverse version Game to Lose is also played.
 The related game Phat is also popular in parts of the Midlands, northern England and East Anglia.
 Euchre (played in the South, especially Devon and Cornwall) uses a shortened pack of 25 cards (joker, A K Q J 10 9), or 21 cards omitting the 9's.
+Down and Back is a game from Lancashire in which players aim to collect a four-card hand and a three-card hand that will beat the corresponding hands of the other players.
+Some people in Wales play Biddies, a rummy game closely related to North American Crazy Rummy.